 Some of these purposes include commentary, news, criticism, comments, teaching, research, etc. Basically, someone is allowed to use your photograph without your consent if they are using it for, say, education or news.

-4. Releases Forms
+4. Photography Release Forms

 Commercial use goes right along with release forms.
 These grant you permission to use photographs commercially.